RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Biology/Biology.md

 - [[Encyclopedia Mysenvaria/Science/Science|Science]]

 > [!abstract] [[Meta/Meta|Meta]] || [[Meta/Article Types#Update Needed|Future Update Needed]]
-> This page is considered complete for the moment, but is missing sections which can be elaborated on as the setting develops!
+> This article is considered complete for the moment, but is missing sections which can be elaborated on as the setting develops!
 If you think it needs expansion now suggest an edit through a [GitHub issue](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose)!